omaralqaseer/currencies_converter_clean_architecture/README.md

 B- Used Singleton Design Pattern with local Database to let one database connection over application (project)

-C- /// Not Used image loader but it use for caching network image for facilitate future usage.
+C- /// image loader N/A .

 D- Use Sqflite Database to store data locally (Caching) with structured format after first API request and read data from local database in future